 Surety companies will run a credit check on the owners of the money-transmitting company to determine eligibility and pricing for the Alaska Money Transmitter bond.
 Transmitters with excellent credit and work experience can expect to receive the best rates.
 Transmitters with poor credit may be declined by some surety companies or pay higher rates.
 The credit check is a “soft hit”, meaning that the credit check will not affect the transmitter’s credit.

 How Much Does the Alaska Money Transmitter Bond Cost?

 The Alaska Money Transmitter surety bond can cost anywhere between 1.5% to 7.5% of the bond amount per year.
+Monthly subscription options are also available.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 The chart below offers a quick reference for the approximate bond cost on the $25,000 bond requirement.

 $25,000 Money Transmitter Bond Cost